top of page

 CLOTHING RECYCLING RESOURCES

-After our highly successful PSI X MODA Mag Pop-Up Thrift Shop event in Winter 2022, we are expanding our effort to provide more clothing recycling resources on campus.
+After our highly successful PSI X MODA Mag Pop-Up Thrift Shop event in Winter 2022, we expanded our efforts to provide more clothing recycling resources on campus, leading to the eventual launch of reSOURCE in Spring 2023.

-We aim to set up a permanent clothing donation bin on campus to provide students and campus community members with a place to donate unwanted clothing.
-Donated clothes will used for on-campus thrift shops and be sent to our partner, Brown Elephant, a local thrift shop supporting Howard Brown Health.
-The donation bin will be housed in the basement of Reynolds Club, with an expected 2023 program launch.
+We set up a permanent clothing donation bin on campus to provide students and campus community members with a place to donate unwanted clothing.
+Donated clothes are sent to our on-campus thrift shop, reSOURCE.
+The donation bin is housed in the basement of Reynolds Club and was launched in Spring 2023.

 OFF-CAMPUS RECYCLING ACCESSIBILITY